-SALE AT COMPETITIVE BIDDING
+SALE BY COMPETITIVE BIDDING

-The Bonds will be awarded pursuant to electronic competitive bidding to be held via PARITY® on Tuesday, October 7, 2009, unless such date is postponed or changed as described in the Notices of Sale contained in Appendix F to this Official Statement.
-This Official Statement has been deemed final as of its date by the State Treasurer in accordance with the meaning and requirements of Rule 15c2-12, except for the omission of certain pricing and other information permitted to be omitted pursuant to the Rule.
-After the Bonds have been awarded, the State Treasurer will complete the Official Statement so as to be a "final official statement" within the meaning of Rule 15c2-12 (the "final Official Statement").
-The final Official Statement will include, among other matters, the identity of the winning bidders and the managers of the syndicates, if any, submitting the winning bids, the expected selling compensation to underwriters of the Bonds and other information on the interest rate and offering prices or yields of the Bonds, as supplied by the winning bidders.
+The Series 2009 D Bonds will be awarded pursuant to electronic competitive bidding to be held via Parity on Wednesday, November 18, 2009 unless such date is changed as described in the Notice of Sale contained in Appendix H to this Official Statement.
+This Preliminary Official Statement has been deemed final as of its date by the Authority in accordance with the meaning and requirements of Rule 15c2-12 of the Securities and Exchange Commission ("Rule 15c2-12").
+After the Bonds have been awarded, the Official Statement as completed will be a "final official statement" within the meaning of Rule 15c2-12 (the "Final Official Statement").
+The Final Official Statement will include, among other matters, the identity of the winning bidder submitting the winning bid, the expected selling compensation to underwriters of the Series 2009 D Bonds and other information on the interest rates, CUSIPS and offering prices or yields of the Series 2009 D Bonds, as supplied by the winning bidder.